 It was a pleasure to get to know her and to share with you one who, in being Pat's friend and 'sister', is ours also.

-The title, 'Metamorphosis', expresses the essence of this dance company started by Nancy Herrera in 1996 - change.
-Productions utilise choreography developed from people with dance experience, both here and abroad, affording the company an interesting and continuous mix of styles.
+The title, 'Metamorphosis', expresses the essence of this dance company - change.
+Metamorphosis was formed in November 1994 by a group of three teachers from the Caribbean School of Dancing - Nancy Herrera, Carol Yip Choy and Christel De Souza (now residing in England), who were interested in establishing a professional dance company.
+Nancy Herrera continues as the company’s Artistic Director and is accompanied by Rehearsal Director Bridgette Wilson.
+Their productions utilise choreography developed from people with dance experience, both here and abroad, affording the company an eccelctic, interesting and continuous mix of styles.

-There are twenty mature dancers, led by Nancy Herrera- Artistic Director, Carol Yip Choy- Manager and Gillian Merry-Rehearsal Director.
-The dancers train at the associated Caribbean School of Dance whence Metamorphosis emanated.
+There are twenty mature dancers, who train at the associated Caribbean School of Dancing whence Metamorphosis emanated.
 The company has its annual season in May at Queen's Hall and also performs regularly during the year on occasions such as award ceremonies, functions for visiting dignitaries, Christmas and religious services.
-A variety of techniques are reflected - classical, ballet, modern jazz, afro-Caribbean, tap and liturgical.
+A variety of techniques are reflected - classical, ballet, modern jazz, afro-Caribbean and tap.

-Association with the Lydian Singers has provided opportunities to dancers from both the Caribbean School of Dancing and Metamorphosis to work with live music.
+Association with the Lydian Singers has provided opportunities to dancers from both the Caribbean School of Dancing and Metamorphosis to work with live music - in particular, a live steel ensemble.
 Another benefit is collaboration among dancers singers and the orchestra, entities that have different needs and must share space on stage.
 The length of the Lydian season and the varied performance venues serve as a useful prelude for dancers who choose to work abroad, where locations are varied and performances may last weeks or months.

 Teaching a subject that many feel is not of vital importance frees her from working within the confines of a common entrance syllabus and public agreement of success by a mark on a certificate.
 Audiences constitute her main reason for having her dancers perform, for she feels that dance and the arts generally can galvanise people towards creativity, problem solving and happiness.